MudroadWhite/New-Principia/docs/3_tactics.md

 Since we don't always need to go through the full routine, we're only requiring that
 - Tactics above are **allowed** to use, when they are the necessary preparations to perform a custom Ltac.

-## 9. Debugging the proof
+## 7. Debugging the proof
 It happens that users might want to check the proofs in more detail.
-How to debug the proof is completely personal for completely personal purposes, but there are some tactics I commonly use:
+How to debug the proof is completely personal for completely personal purposes, but there are some tactics I commonly use, just in case:
 - `simpl` to simplify a hypothesis
 - `Close Scope`/`Open Scope` to enable specific notations
 - `pose proof` another theorem to see how it looks like originally